DatAasee Architecture Documentation

 - Container holding a Benthos stream processor

-- This component spans the external API endpoints and translates between data formats as well as between API and database
+- This component exposes the external API endpoints and translates between data formats as well as between API and database

-- Has no state (except temporary cache, which caches queries and refreshes once an hour, as well as ingest status)
+- Has no state (except temporary cache, which caches queries and refreshes, as well as ingest status)

 - Container holding a Lowdefy web-frontend